- Guides, tutorials and docs

 - Still holding the 1-16 button, turn the value knob left or right to change the parameter or setting's value.

-To discover more parameters and settings and the values they are set to, simply short-press any of the 1-16 buttons that have their corresponding LED lit.
-Any buttons that do not have their LED lit do not have a setting or parameter associated with them.
+To discover more parameters and the values they are set to, simply short-press any 1-16 buttons that have their corresponding LED lit.
+Any buttons that do not have their LED lit, do not have a setting or parameter associated with them.
 To get a longer, 8-character description of a parameter or setting, long-press the button.

-For now, it is enough to know that your BPM setting flows through to the tempo of many things, from LFO speed divisors to the delay effects and even auto-time stretching of samples (if you so choose); a change in BPM will never throw off any tempo-based aspects of your song.
+For now, it is enough to know that your BPM setting flows through to the tempo and speed of many things.
+From the delay effects to LFO rates, and even automatic time stretching of samples; a change in BPM will never throw off any tempo-based aspects of your song.
+Everything adjusts automatically.

 You may also be interested in...